JohnKendrick/PDielec/docs/_sources/theory_powder.rst.txt

 The effective permittivity of the matrix with voids is then used in the calculation of the effective medium theory for the dielectric material.
 The calculation proceeds as it did in the case with no scattering, only now a complex permittivity is used to describe the supporting matrix.

-Removing Baseline Artifacts from Experiment
+Removing Baseline Artefacts from Experiment
 -------------------------------------------
-In the process of reproducing experimental spectra using calculated information, it is often necessary to remove any baseline artifacts from the experimental data.
+In the process of reproducing experimental spectra using calculated information, it is often necessary to remove any baseline artefacts from the experimental data.
 A relatively straightforward approach is adopted by *PDielec* using a Hodrick-Prescott filter.
 The approach is also called asymmetric least squares smoothing.

 If there is a data sequence :math:`y`, sampled at regular intervals we want to determine the baseline sequence :math:`y` such that x and y are as close as possible to each other with the requirement that x is as smooth as required.